OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/01-blinking-led.md

 2. Connect the anode of the LED (the longer leg) to pin 4 on the Arduino Dock.
 3. Connect the cathode of the LED (the shorter leg) to one end of the resistor and the other end of the resistor to ground (GND).

+It should look something like this when it's all set up:

 <!-- // TODO: IMAGE of finished circuit -->

 ### Writing the Code